 Since offices are primarily for teamwork, companies are changing private offices to meeting rooms of different shapes and sizes.

 Firms are also investing in amenities that make workers' time worthwhile, such as outdoor spaces, onside baristas or coffee shops, auditoriums, etc.

 For traditional companies or law firms, some aspects of formal office hierarchy and trappings for C-suite executives will stay.

 Personal spaces will still be needed, for example, to have a video meeting or to write an important report.
 That is why companies will replace private offices with call rooms or study rooms that can be reserved as needed.

-MKThink is working on the future of work space as well.
-Should any individual work happen at an office any more?
+MKThink is working on the future of the workspace as well.
+Should any individual work happen at an office anymore?
 Or should it only be used for “pop-up” group events where collaboration is required?
-Should teams even have permanent offices any more?
+Should teams even have permanent offices anymore?
 Or central vs satellite offices?
 What’s the balance between employee satisfaction and productivity/creativity?
 Can it be measured?
-These and more are all the questions that MKThink’s team is tackling using a combination of interviews, sensor-based observation, modeling and more.
+These and more are all the questions that MKThink’s team is tackling using a combination of interviews, sensor-based observation, modeling, and more.
 The new world is being explored now.
 Are you experimenting your way to the future?
-If not, contact us to help you get started!.
+If not, contact us to help you get started!